-Succeeding in Social Media Collaboration in 2025
+Succeeding in social media collaboration in 2025

-What is social media collaboration?
+What is social media collaboration?Â

 Social collaboration refers to the process wherein all the roles composing a social media team (design, copy, video editing, image editing, marketing, etc.) collaborate toward a common goal.
 That goal is to ensure that brands have a consistent, coherent, and on-brand presence on social media.